wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-continuous-delivery-use-vso.md

 ## Step 5: Redeploy an earlier build

 This step applies to cloud services and is optional.
-In the Azure management portal, choose an earlier deployment and then choose the **Redeploy** button to rewind your site to an earlier check-in.
+In the Azure Management Portal, choose an earlier deployment and then choose the **Redeploy** button to rewind your site to an earlier check-in.
 Note that this will trigger a new build in TFS and create a new entry in your deployment history.

 ![][34]

 ## Step 6: Change the Production deployment

-This step applies only to cloud services, not web apps.
-When you are ready, you can promote the Staging environment to the production environment by choosing the **Swap** button in the management portal.
+This step applies only to cloud services, not web sites.
+When you are ready, you can promote the Staging environment to the production environment by choosing the **Swap** button in the Azure Management Portal.
 The newly deployed Staging environment is promoted to Production, and the previous Production environment, if any, becomes a Staging environment.
 The Active deployment may be different for the Production and Staging environments, but the deployment history of recent builds is the same regardless of environment.

 ![][35]

 ## Step 7: Run unit tests

-This step applies only to web apps, not cloud services.
+This step applies only to web sites, not cloud services.
 To put a quality gate on your deployment, you can run unit tests and if they fail, you can stop the deployment.

 1. In Visual Studio, add a unit test project.